Evso1/Car-Thing-Homelab-Monitor/README.md

 ## How This Works
 - Flask server on your Pi serves both the API endpoints AND the HTML dashboard
 - Car Thing has a tiny redirect.html file that points to your Pi's IP
+- When plugged into the Pi via USB, the Car Thing gets network access through USB Ethernet (RNDIS)
 - Car Thing loads the dashboard from your Pi over the network
 - No re-flashing needed after initial setup - just edit index.html on the Pi and refresh